 Keeping Holiday Greenery Fresh

-Keeping holiday greenery fresh.
-It is both an ambience and a safety thing.
-Here's how you can keep it alive until Santa comes.
+Here's how to keep it alive until Santa comes.

 Fantasy: Deck the halls with boughs of holly...

-Reality: Anyone who has ever tried decking anything with holly has found out that holly will dry to a crisp indoors in a day or two if you don't stick its little boughs in floral foam.
+Reality: Anyone who has ever tried decking anything with holly has discovered that holly will dry to a crisp indoors in a day or two if you don't stick its little boughs in floral foam.

 Fantasy: A home magazine showing a roaring fire with lush fresh garlands draped from the mantel.